opentok/opentok-react-native/README.md

 5. The SDK automatically adds Android permissions it requires.
 You do not need to add these to your app manifest.
 However, certain permissions require you to prompt the user.
 See the [full list of required permissions](https://tokbox.com/developer/sdks/android/#permissions) in the Vonage Video API Android SDK documentation.

+6. In the MainApplication.kt file for your app, register the OpenTok OpentokReactNativePackage, OTRNPublisherPackage, and OTRNSubscriberPackage packages.
+Do this by modifying the MainApplication file by adding these to the list of packages returned by the `getPackages()` function:

+    ```
+    import com.opentokreactnative.OTRNPublisherPackage
+    import com.opentokreactnative.OTRNSubscriberPackage
+    import com.opentokreactnative.OpentokReactNativePackage;

+    // ...

+    override fun getPackages(): List<ReactPackage> =
+        PackageList(this).packages.apply {
+            add(OTRNPublisherPackage())
+            add(OTRNSubscriberPackage())
+            add(OpentokReactNativePackage())
+        }
+        // ...
+    ```

-6. If your app will use the `OTPublisher.setVideoTransformers()` or `OTPublisher.setAudioTransformers()` method, you need to include the following in your app/build.gradle file:
+7. If your app will use the `OTPublisher.setVideoTransformers()` or `OTPublisher.setAudioTransformers()` method, you need to include the following in your app/build.gradle file:

    ```
    implementation "com.vonage:client-sdk-video-transformers:2.31.0"